-Note: Not all modes are available on all devices.
+Not all modes are available on all devices.
 Please refer to the specific device data sheet to determine the supported modes.

-Name Description WDT_PLIB_ID Configures the module's ID used by the peripheral library.
+Name Description WDT_PLIB_ID Defines the WDT module ID.

 The configuration of the Watchdog Timer System Service is based on the file system_config.h.